anothergrind/anothergrind.github.io/_pages/about.md

 ## News

+* **12/2025:** I have started Undergraduate Research at the University of Texas at Dallas, advised by Sonya Hossain and Jiyuan Wang

 * **11/2025:** I have been accepted into CodePath's Foundation's of AI Engineering

 * **10/2025:** I accepted a return offer to join Atlassian as an SWE Intern for Summer 2026

 * **09/2025:** Completed Machine Learning Specialization, by Andrew Ng and DeepLearning.AI

 * **08/2025:** I have been accepted into CodePath's Technical Interview Prep

 * **08/2025:** I created my personal portfolio

 ## Education